TheAzouz/CS456_ANN_RL/README.md

 The project consits of implementing a Policy Gradient algorithm that learns to play Pong.
-We achieved that through learning a policy function π(a|s) which selects the best action a to pick given a state s and a Value function V(s) that predicts the expected discounted reward of that state s.
+We achieved that through learning a policy function π(a|s) which selects the best action a to pick given a state s and a Value function V(s) that predicts the total expected discounted reward starting at state s.